DIY Shrinky Dinks Magnets – Great Rainy Day Weekend Kids’ Craft Project

 I was recently inspired by some lovely, handmade shrink film jewelry I discovered through Painting Bliss blog.
 It in turn led to my son and I crafting our own DIY shrinky dinks magnets for the fridge!

-In the meantime, I was so inspired by Ashlie’s work, I decided to pull out some shrinky dink paper I have had stashed away and give my son a little weekend project.
+In the meantime, I was so inspired by Ashlie’s work, I decided to pull out some shrinky dinks paper I have had stashed away and give my son a little weekend project.
 He used this concept to make me some new refrigerator magnets.

 If you were a child of the 80s then you may remember just how awesome shrinky dinks were.
 Well, they still are.
 Except rather than coloring in pre-printed designs, now you get to design your own!

 Here’s what you need:

 1. Either trace an image you like or design your own image and draw it onto the rough side of a shrinky dinks plastic sheet using colored pencils.
 Regular colored pencils work fine, but if you want a really rich color, opt for PrismaColor pencils.
 They’re pricey, but they’re good!

 2. Color your image in completely.
 Don’t be afraid to press hard.
 The richer the color on the plastic, the more vivid your final piece.
 You can outline the edges with a permanent black marker for a bolder look if you like.